ellereeeee/blog-posts/2017-12-19 The Beginner's Guide to ReactJS part 4.md

 #### Destructuring

-Destructuring is a very help tool we can use to remedy this situation.
+Destructuring is a very helpful tool we can use to remedy this situation.
 Destructuring is when we unpack values from object properties or values from arrays.

 Let's examine a solution with destructuring, step by step: